tinyx3k/ransomware.live/docs/profiles.md

 ## ransomexx

-_ Description :_
-RansomExx is a ransomware family that targeted multiple companies starting in mid-2020.
+>RansomExx is a ransomware family that targeted multiple companies starting in mid-2020.
 It shares commonalities with Defray777.

 - https://www.bleepingcomputer.com/news/security/computer-hardware-giant-gigabyte-hit-by-ransomexx-ransomware